AhmadAl-Khatib/Coding-Virtual-Studio/README.md

 Most coding tutorials fail because the **maker** gets bogged down in the *mechanics* of typing.

-* **The Live Coding Curse**: Manual typing leads to typos, mid-video "bug fixes," and overwhelming the audience with minor syntax corrections that distract from the core lesson.
+* **The Live Coding difficulty**: Manual typing leads to typos, mid-video "bug fixes," and overwhelming the audience with minor syntax corrections that distract from the core lesson.
 * **The Solution**: **Coding Virtual Studio** is a "Scripted Presentation Engine."
 It allows you to pre-load your logic into sequence-based steps.
 You navigate through your lesson with a single keypress, ensuring your code is always perfect, allowing you to focus 100% on the **explanation**.

 ---